 Tropical Disturbance Slight or absent circulation and no strong winds - a common phenomenon in the tropics.

-Tropical Depression Closed circulation at surface; highest wind speed less than 39 mph

-Tropical Storm Stronger circulation; highest wind speed 39 - 73 mph specified area and duration.
+Tropical Depression Closed circulation at surface; highest wind speed less than 39 mph Tropical Storm Stronger circulation; highest wind speed 39 - 73 mph Hurricane Very strong and pronounced circulation; wind speed of 74 mph or more Hurricane Watch If the hurricane continues to threaten land, a hurricane watch is added to the advisory, covering a specified area and duration.
 A hurricane watch means that hurricane conditions are a real possibility.
 When a hurricane watch is issued, listen for further advisories; take steps to notify your employees; secure your office; and be prepared to evacuate if necessary.
+Hurricane Warning When conditions are expected within twenty-four hours, a hurricane warning will be announced by the National Hurricane Center.